-ENDS 1180 Co-op I Engineering 1-3 credits Prerequisites: Completion of 15 program hours

-Career-related activities encountered in the student's area of specialization offered through an individualized agreement, paid or unpaid, among the College, employer, and student.
+ENDS 1180 Engineering Internship I 1-3 credits Prerequisites: Completion of 15 program hours Career-related activities encountered in the student's area of specialization offered through an individualized agreement, paid or unpaid, among the College, employer, and student.
 Under the supervision of the College and the employer, the student combines classroom learning with work experience.
 Includes and orientation to co-op component.

-ENDS 1199 Seminar

-This course will be a discussion of particular problems related to chosen program and areas of interest.
+ENDS 1199 Seminar 1-6 credits This course will be a discussion of particular problems related to chosen program and areas of interest.